Vagr9K/gatsby-advanced-starter/README.md

 A blog starter skeleton with advanced features for [Gatsby](https://github.com/gatsbyjs/gatsby/).

+**NOTE**: This is the _maintenance only_ `v1` branch that contains the Gatsby v1 compatible starter.
+New features will be implemented only on the [`master`](https://github.com/Vagr9K/gatsby-advanced-starter) branch that contains the Gatsby v2 compatible starter.

 ## Why?

 This project aims to provide a minimal for building GatsbyJS powered blogs.